dan-phd/2DTDBEM/README.md

 If you get `error wile loading shared libraries`, use `export LD_LIBRARY_PATH=/usr/local/lib/` for root users, or `export LD_LIBRARY_PATH=/home/<local_lib_folder>/lib` otherwise.

 ### Windows
+If you have a 64 bit version of Windows, and do not need to modify the code, the built executable with dependancies is located in the `bin folder`.
+To run the program, open the command prompt in the root `2DTDBEM` directory and run `bin\2DTDBEM`.

+If this does not work, or you require building an updated version of the code, the following instructions should be followed.

 First download and unzip the armadillo and MatIO libraries to a low level directory (such as `C:\build`).

-Edit the user environment variables for your machine to include the directories to the unzipped libraries in variables named `ARMADILLO_ROOT` and `MATIO_ROOT`.
+Then edit the user environment variables for your machine to include the directories to the unzipped libraries in variables named `ARMADILLO_ROOT` and `MATIO_ROOT`.

 To run the code using Visual Studio in Windows, open the `2DTDBEM.sln` file located in the top directory.